Patrick Shaw-Stewart: Work

 His fame today stems from one of his poems, "Achilles in the Trench", one of the best-known of the war poems of the First World War.
 It was written while Shaw-Stewart waited to be sent to fight at Gallipoli and was on leave on the island of Imbros, overlooking Hisarlik (the site of the ancient city of Troy), and in the poem, Shaw-Stewart makes numerous references to the Iliad, questioning, "Was it so hard, Achilles,/So very hard to die?"
-In the stanza beginning, "O hell of ships and cities," he plays on the similarity of "hell" and "Helen," imitating the similar wordplay in Aeschylus' Agamemnon 681–690.
-In the final stanza he evokes the image of flame-capped Achilles screaming from the Achaean ramparts after the death of Patroclus, and requests that Achilles likewise shout for him during the battle.
+In the stanza beginning, "O hell of ships and cities", he plays on the similarity of "hell" and "Helen", imitating the similar wordplay in Aeschylus's Agamemnon 681–690.
+In the final stanza, he evokes the image of flame-capped Achilles screaming from the Achaean ramparts after the death of Patroclus and requests that Achilles likewise shout for him during the battle.

 Legacy

 The first biography of Shaw-Stewart, by Ronald Knox, was published in 1920.
 Elizabeth Vandiver's Stand in the Trench, Achilles includes a detailed discussion of Shaw-Stewart.
 A new biography by Miles Jebb was published in May 2010.

-A memorial to him was erected at Balliol College, Oxford, on the west wall of the Chapel passage.
+A memorial to him was erected at Balliol College on the west wall of the Chapel passage.
 He is also named on the war memorial in the antechapel at All Souls College, Oxford and on the Knockbain parish war memorial in the county of Ross and Cromarty, Scotland.